OleKodehode/OleKodehode/README.md

 [![on my own time](https://skillicons.dev/icons?i=python&perline=4)](https://skillicons.dev)

-I started my journey around June/July 2024, spending my time on freecodecamp.
+I started my journey around June/July 2024, spending my time on [freecodecamp](https://www.freecodecamp.org).
-While I didn't find the front-end stuff that fun to learn, I found myself drawn to Python when I reached that part.
+While I didn't find the front-end stuff that fun to learn, I found myself drawn to Python (and to a degree back-end) when I reached that part.
 While I haven't done much in Python since I started in Kodehode, I feel like it was a good foundation to have before entering Kodehode's course/bootcamp, and probably would be excited to work more with Python in the future

 <!--